 The Cotswold Water Park.
-A distinctive landscape of over 140 manmade lakes created from decades of mining.
+A distinctive landscape of over 140 manmade lakes created from decades of sand and gravel extraction.
 It continues to be a changing landscape with expanding recreational resource for the county and its visitors.
 Photo by Robert Bewley (copyright).

-Central Wiltshire
+3.1.10 Stone, orangey-red brickwork and render are the common building materials across this part of the county.
+Focal buildings are often in natural stone.
+Brick is often incorporated with either stone or flint as a broad transition between the north and south.
+There is considerable use of thatch in the villages of the Pewsey Vale that give this area a distinctive character and villages of the Chalke Valley are similarly distinctive.

-- 3.1.8 Stretching from the market towns of Warminster and Trowbridge in the west across to Marlborough in the east.
-The natural landscape varies from the borders of the Cotswold Countryside Character area in the far west and the North Wessex Downs in the north-east, across the Vales of Avon and Pewsey, to the borders of Salisbury Plain to the south. - 3.1.9 Stone, orangey-red brickwork and render are the common building materials across this part of the county.
-Focal buildings are often in cast stone.
-Brick is often incorporated with either stone or flint as a broad transition between the north and south. - 3.1.10 Occasional thatch roofed and timber framed buildings also characterise the rural villages.
-Clay vertical plain tile hanging is characteristic within the dense market town of Marlborough, thought to be historically linked to the refronting and cladding of medieval timber framed properties to be more fire resistant.
+3.1.11 Occasional thatch roofed and timber framed buildings also characterise the rural villages.
+Clay vertical plain tile hanging is characteristic within the dense market town of Marlborough, thought to be historically linked to the re-fronting and cladding of medieval timber framed properties to be more fire resistant.